hamaranyae/HowToFish-Menu/README.md

 **Trickshot Menu** is an in-game mod for **_How to Fish_** that automates the 360° trickshot system, chases every bonus multiplier, tracks your session, and adds casino cheats — a live roulette landing predictor, an always-win table, and a weapon-skin slot machine that spits out rare and legendary skins.

-Want an "aimbot + casino helper" style mod for How to Fish?
+Want an "aimbot + casino helper" style training tool / cheat menu for How to Fish?
 This is it.
 Every feature is toggleable, fully rebindable, and explained by an in-game guide.
+Most options work in single player and co-op lobbies; the casino helpers are host-side only.

 ---